rsa17826/vex-plus-plus/readme.md

     - **state**: the state to detect
     - **signalAInputId**: a signal to detect
     - **signalBInputId**: other signal to detect
+    - **enableSignalInputId**: the signal id that when received will cause this to start sending it's signal
+    - **disableSignalInputId**: the signal id that when received will cause this to stop sending it's signal
+    - **persistAfterDeath**: if true the state will be saved when collecting chekpoints
+    - **startOn**: if true will start enabled else will start disabled
     - **chargeTime**: the time it takes for a signal to be charged up
     - **onSignalDeactivationWhileCharging**: what happens when its signal is deactivating while charging
     - **dischargeTime**: the time it takes for a signal to be discharged